 The Credit Union Act 1997 (Regulatory Requirements) Regulations 2016 requires credit unions to establish and maintain a minimum regulatory reserve requirement of at least 10 per cent of the assets of the credit union.
-This reserve is to be perpetual in nature, freely available to absorb losses, realised financial reserves that are unrestricted and non-distributable.
+In instances where the credit union has been approved for long term lending, a minimum regulatory reserve of 12.5 per cent is required.
+This reserve is to be perpetual in nature, freely available to absorb losses, realised financial reserves that are unrestricted and nondistributable.